thenexthub/Codira/docs/archive/LangRefNew.rst

   build a lot of other great libraries, hopefully many we can't even anticipate at this point.

-The basic approach in designing and implementing the Swift prototype was to start at the very bottom of the stack (simple expressions and the trivial bits of the type system) and incrementally build things up one brick at a time.
+The basic approach in designing and implementing the Codira prototype was to start at the very bottom of the stack (simple expressions and the trivial bits of the type system) and incrementally build things up one brick at a time.
 There is a big focus on making things as simple as possible and having a clean